What Is Midwifery?

 A midwife is highly skilled and trained in providing compassionate, personal and individualized care to low risk, healthy clients.
 We see pregnancy and childbirth as normal states for the healthy person.
 We work as primary caregivers for normal pregnancy, making appropriate consultations with other health care professionals, such as obstetricians or pediatricians, if a situation outside of our scope of practice arises.
 Our scope of practice enables us to conduct spontaneous normal vaginal deliveries, assess and monitor clients during pregnancy, labour and the postpartum period and care for newborn babies for the first six weeks following delivery.

 Our midwives can attend your birth at home, at London Health Sciences Centre Victoria Hospital, or at Woodstock General Hospital.
 Your team will provide you with continuity of care throughout your pregnancy, giving you information to make choices that are right for you and your family.
 Continuity with a small team of midwives means you are likely to know the midwife delivering your baby.
-Our midwives carefully monitor and guide women, assisting you and your family throughout your pregnancy, birth and postpartum experience, while respecting your choices and values.
+Our midwives carefully monitor and guide clients, assisting you and your family throughout your pregnancy, birth and postpartum experience, while respecting your choices and values.

 Clients in midwifery care see midwives exclusively; as midwives are primary care providers, clients do not see family physicians for pregnancy, birth, and postpartum care simultaneously.